 I hope this post speaks to those who have been promised something by God but are still waiting for it to happen.
 Maybe you think you’ve just been hoping for things to happen by yourself and thought it wasn’t God at all.
 God’s will is mighty tough to figure out sometimes.
 That’s why it’s called a mystery.
-In His book “The Mystery of God’s Will”, Chuck Swindoll says:
+In His book “The Mystery of God’s Will”, Chuck Swindoll writes:

 “Even though we obey His Word and seek His will…if we’re honest enough to admit it, there are days – no, there are even months – when we simply cannot figure out what God is up to.”
 1

 There are a few illustrations in the bible that parallel many of my personal situations almost exactly.
 The first one is in Genesis 22 where Abraham was asked by God to kill his son Isaac.
 In verse 2, God said:

 “…take your son, your only son, whom you love—Isaac—and go to the region of Moriah.
 Sacrifice him there as a burnt offering on a mountain I will show you.”